Keynote to BC Summer Camps Association, January 2018

 If I had known then what I know today about stress and adverse childhood experiences, I don’t think I would have put him on the Britannia to go for a week to Anvil Island.
 My wife and I thought this would be good for him.
 We had heard great things about the camp from friends at church who had been staff for many years.

-But that summer, my son was recovering from knee surgery to repair the damage from a ski accident on his last run of the season.
+But that summer, my son was recovering from knee surgery to repair the damage from a ski accident on his last run of the spring season.
 He didn’t know a soul at the camp, and adding to his misery, he was wearing a leg and knee brace for support.
 He was self-conscious and sat on the sidelines for most of the week.
 He hated it!

 In case you’re from Anvil Island, this is not a criticism of the camp.
 It’s a criticism of me.
 I didn’t consider his needs; I forced him to go.
 That is what tainted his experience.